KalemNomura/DBDWordle/README.md

 ## Contributing
 Feel free to fork this repository and submit pull requests with improvements or bug fixes!

-## License
-This project is licensed under a custom Lisence.
-See the `LICENSE` file for more details.

 ---

 ### **Happy Wordling!** 🎉